Bittu5134/ORV-Reader/formatting.md

 **Tag:** `<#>`

-**What it does:** Shows dialogue from outer gods and powerful entities.
+**What it does:** Shows dialogue from outer gods.

-**When to use it:** For speech from beings like the Dream Eater or other cosmic entities.
+**When to use it:** For speech from outergods like the Devourer of dreams, secretive plotter etc.

 **Example:**
 ```